robjustice/a3dsk2woz/README.md

 # a3dsk2woz
 This is a modification of the original command-line tool dsk2woz by Tom Harte, that converts Apple II DSK images to WOZ format.
-It adds the volume numbers and track syncronisation to pass the SOS copy protection checks.
+This version adds the volume numbers and track syncronisation needed to pass the SOS copy protection checks.

 Usage: